Akaito/reassembly-ai-mod-example/README.md

 Building tries to be very non-aggressive about overwriting files.
 So if you already built the mod once, just go delete the files from that USERPROFILE directory, then *rebuild* the solution.  *Before* deleting those files, however, be sure you aren't losing any work if you did any work directly on those outputs.
-- factions.lua
+- mod-assets/factions.lua
 	- Line 5: Faction ID 80.
 	- Line 28: Faction ID at start of ship file name.
-- regions.lua
+- mod-assets/regions.lua
 	- Line 3: ident
 	- Line 5: faction
 	- Line 9: fleets
-- ships/*.lua
+- mod-assets/ships/*.lua
 	- Change leading "80" in filenames to your new faction ID.
 	- Line 3: faction (in each ship file).